 - Zero-degree food freezer has room for up to 83 packages of frozen foods.

 - Four new-style Mini-Cube® ice trays.

 - Dependable whisper-quite ealed-in G-E refrigeration unit is built into the refrigerator.
 No need to install it separately.

 I don’t think I’ve ever seen one of these “live” working in a reader’s kitchen.
 But I see no reason that these could not still be used.
 They may require some refurbishing.

 Mix-and-Match style: Above, this image produced to advertise Armstrong Flooring shows just how the different GE cabinets and appliance colors could be mixed and matched Mondrian-style.

 Above: Reader Chris scored a GE Wonder Kitchen, refurbished it, and installed it in his apartment, which is in a building designed by Mies van Der Rohe.

 Okay, so can I now really blow your mind?
 Above: A full GE Refrigeration Center — combining the wall refrigerator-freezer with base cabinets refrigeration and even tucking in two Cabinettes.
 I don’t know the year of this ad, although this marketing image is somewhere in my files.
-First uploaded as part of my slide show of 73 pink kitchens.

 Above: And this one blows our minds too: The GE Partio Cart, introduced in 1960.